 The law applies to all Federal agencies when they develop, procure, maintain, or use electronic and information technology.
 Under Section 508, agencies must give disabled employees and members of the public access to information comparable to the access available to others.

-Because Submittable is used by many organizations that receive federal funding, and seeks to be of service to similar organizations in the future, improved accessibility is also of importance to many of our customers.
+Because Submittable is used by many organizations that receive federal funding, and seeks to be of service to similar organizations in the future, improved accessibility is a critical factor to many customers.

 Our VPAT verifies that we are accessible to a wide range of submitters with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity, and combinations of these.